About Eurovision Obsession

 In spring of 2007, during my second year at the University of North Carolina, I studied abroad in Denmark.
 While there, I joined my host family in watching the Semi-Final of the Eurovision Song Contest 2007 – Helsinki.
 I was so mesmerized by this, that I bought the official CD the next day and listened to each track (that I liked) well over a dozen times ahead of the Grand Final the following day.
 Thus sparking my love of the ESC, my one true obsession.

-On this blog, I will be covering the news from the Contest (as I can get to it, school doesn’t leave too much time for outside activities), my own opinion on the various entries and performances, and my experiences attending the Contest and interacting in the fan community, and general editorials on the Contest as a whole.
+On this blog, which I founded in December 2009, I cover the news from the Contest (as I can get to it, school doesn’t leave too much time for outside activities), my own opinion on the various entries and performances, my experiences attending the Contest and interacting in the fan community, and general editorials on the Contest as a whole.
 Also, in case you are wondering, in terms of the ESC, I consider Denmark my “home country” and refer to it as such.
+Additionally, I have a soft spot for San Marino and cheer for the microstate each year.

 We’re much more than a blog, though – you can find @escobsession across various platforms!

-Follow us on Twitter where we regularly comment on Eurovision, interact with fans across the world, and compete in an assortment of fan contests, including National Final Anden Chansen (as Luxembourg), Zoëvision (typically as Bosnia & Herzegovina and/or San Marino), and Purplevision (as Vatican City).
+Follow us on Twitter where we regularly comment on Eurovision, interact with fans across the world, and compete in an assortment of fan contests.

 Find us on Instagram, posting photos from Eurovision travels.
 Every photo was taken by me in the arena!

-Connect with is on Pinterest, where the history of the Contest is brought to life with boards looking at past host cities, past participants, Eurovision arenas, and ESC winners!
+Connect with us on Pinterest, where the history of the Contest is brought to life with boards looking at past host cities, past participants, Eurovision arenas, and ESC winners!

 Subscribe to us on YouTube, home of our Playlists of the Week and, starting Summer 2016, original video content!